trancongbao/endeavor/docs/1. Overview/README.md

 # Overview

-The ENDEAVOR application is a web application that provides 3 main functionalities for 3 types of users:
+The Endeavor application is a web application that provides 3 main functionalities for 3 types of users:
 + Students can study English courses.
 + Teachers can modify English courses.
 + Admins can manage students, teachers, and the courses.